EndlessInternational/dynamic_schema/README.md

 end
 ```

-And then repetedly use that schema to elegantly build a schema conformant `Hash`:
+And then repeatedly use that schema to elegantly build a schema-conformant `Hash`:
 ```ruby
 request = openai_request_schema.build {
   message :system do